google/filament/libs/filamat/README.md

 tool on the host machine.
 The cost is a binary size increase of your app due to the relatively larger size of the `filamat` library.

+For a smaller-sized library, see [`filamat_lite`](#filamat-lite).
+It has no dependencies on `glslang`, but can only compile materials for OpenGL and does no shader code optimization.

 The filamat package is included in the releases available on [GitHub](https://github.com/google/filament/releases).